jupaol/NAutoRegister/Readme.md

 # NAutoRegister #

-NAutoRegister is a tool to automatically register types in your IoC container based on some specifications
+NAutoRegister is an **unobtrusive** tool to automatically register types in your IoC container based on conventions